How monday.com scales code reviews with AI — live Nov 12 at 12PM EST →

 This article looks at the top competitors and some free alternatives to GitHub Copilot, offering insight into their capabilities and helping you identify the best fit for your development requirements.

-What Is GitHub Copilot and Why Might You Look for Alternatives?
+What Is GitHub Copilot, and Why Might You Look for Alternatives?

 GitHub Copilot is an AI-powered coding assistant developed by GitHub in collaboration with OpenAI.
 It uses machine learning models trained on vast amounts of publicly available code to provide real-time code suggestions, complete functions, and generate larger code blocks depending on the context.
 Integrated seamlessly into popular IDEs like Visual Studio Code, it has become a valuable tool for developers looking to enhance productivity and reduce coding errors.